ilyasergey/YSC4231/source/faq.rst

-you are mindful about the importance of working on solving the problem using your own understanding and expertise, and without attempting to get parts of the solution from available sources (your peers, a peer tutor, the internet), as this defeats the whole point of this learning process.
+you are mindful about the importance of working on solving the problem using your own understanding and expertise, and without attempting to get parts of the solution from available sources (your peers, a peer tutor, the internet), as this defeats the whole point of the carefully designed learning process.

-You might feel concerned about the fact that you cannot find a solution for the assignments in what seems to be a reasonable amount of time, and that the class makes you struggle.
+You might feel concerned about the fact that you cannot come up with a solution for the assignments in what seems to be a reasonable amount of time, and that the class makes you struggle.
 In most of the cases, **this is normal**---these are legitimately difficult disciplines that require your `full engagement` and pay off in skills that will help you land on highly-paid jobs in industry and academia, with a great job security in the future.

 ..